miranda-ng/miranda-ng/plugins/TipperYM/docs/tipper_orig_readme.txt

 Were name can be any of the following:

-uid              - contact's unique identifier uidname          - name of unique identifier proto            - contact's protocol account          - contact's user-defined account name time             - contact's time status_msg       - contact's status message last_msg         - last message received from contact last_msg_time    - time of last received message last_msg_date    - date of last received message last_msg_reltime - relative time of last message (i.e. time between then and now) meta_subname     - nickname of active subcontact (for metacontacts) meta_subuid      - unique id of active subcontact meta_subproto    - active subcontact protocol (also for metacontacts) msg_count_all    - number of all messages in db for contact (sent + received) msg_count_out    - number of sent messages to contact msg_count_in     - number of received messages from contact
+uid                  - contact's unique identifier uidname              - name of unique identifier proto                - contact's protocol account              - contact's user-defined account name time                 - contact's time status_msg           - contact's status message last_msg             - last message received from contact last_msg_out         - last message sent to contact last_msg_time        - time of last received message last_msg_out_time    - time of last sent message last_msg_date        - date of last received message last_msg_out_date    - date of last sent message last_msg_reltime     - relative time of last message (i.e. time between then and now) last_msg_out_reltime - relative time of last sent message (i.e. time between then and now) meta_subname         - nickname of active subcontact (for metacontacts) meta_subuid          - unique id of active subcontact meta_subproto        - active subcontact protocol (also for metacontacts) msg_count_all        - number of all messages in db for contact (sent + received) msg_count_out        - number of sent messages to contact msg_count_in         - number of received messages from contact

 If a substitution's value results in no text (or nothing but spaces, tabs, newlines, and carriage returns), the whole item containing that substitution will not be displayed.
 If there is an error during the substitution process (e.g. a substitution name that does not exist, an odd